 - India Spice-N-Bar Opens

 India Spice N Bar opened in town recently, replacing Krystal’s Fine Dining, at 460 El Camino Way.
-It follows the success of the restaurant’s two other locations in Las Vegas and Kingman.
+It follows the success of the restaurant’s location in Kingman and former location in Las Vegas.
 Customers report the chicken tikka masala is the most popular dish.
 Indian food is not as spicy as advertised unless of course you order it that way.
 Reportedly, India Spice isn’t going to “Americanize” its menu, but the recipes may be toned down a little on the Scoville scale.

 The menu also includes South Indian cuisine featuring masala dosa, which is made by stuffing dosa (a thin crisp pancake made from rice flour) with lightly cooked potatoes, onions, green chili, spices and vegetables.